- Troubleshooting Bedwetting in Potty-Trained Kids

-- After just over a week, she had her first dry morning!
+- After just over a week, the first dry morning!
 Rejoice!

 - But wet the next morning…still hope though.

-- A few days later, we had a dry day and I told her she could choose whether to take it or not – she seemed reticent to not take it, and I didn’t want to make her worry, so she took one, but was wet again the next day.
+- A few days later, we had a dry day and I allowed the child to choose whether to take it or not – there was reticence to not take it, and I didn’t want to cause worry, so I administered a does, but the child was wet again the next day.